angular-sanctuary/learn-angular/src/content/docs/fr/practical-course/handle-forms/node.md

 ### macOS

-1. Download the macOS installer from the [Nodes.js® web site](https://nodejs.org/en/download/).
+1. Download the macOS installer from the <a href="https://nodejs.org/en/download/" target="_blank">Nodes.js® web site</a>.
 2. Run the installer (the .pkg file you downloaded in the previous step.)
 3. Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).
 4. Restart your computer.
 You won’t be able to run Node.js until you restart your computer.